Idea

 Feedback

-There’s no better way to better your company software than getting valuable feedback.
+There’s no better way to improve your company software than to get valuable feedback.
 Digital adoption platforms make that easy.
-While this isn’t contextual help, it’s valuable enough to include this as a method of it.
+While this isn’t contextual help, it’s useful enough for every company.

-This is an example from Pendo making it easy to collect feedback directly within an application.
-That makes it easier to gather feedback to address concerns and improve user experience based on real-time insights.
+This example from Pendo makes it easy to collect feedback directly within an application.
+That makes gathering feedback to address concerns and improve user experience easier.

 System Alerts